auto-differentiation/xad/docs/README.md

 ---
 template: home.html
-title: "XAD: The comprehensive tool for automatic differentiation"
+title: "XAD Automatic Differentiation Tool"
 description: >-
-    XAD is a comprehensive open-source C++ library for automatic differentiation by Xcelerit.
+    XAD is a comprehensive open-source C++ library for automatic differentiation by Xcelerit, targeting production code at any scale.
-    It targets production-quality code at any scale, striving for both ease of use and high performance.
 hide:
   - footer
   - navigation